 If you’d like to grow your own veggies but you don’t have a lot of space, a DIY vertical garden is one of the most practical solutions.
 It doesn’t really matter what vegetable you want to grow, there’s always a vertical garden design you can create.

 Of course, when choosing the plants you should also consider the conditions you can provide (light, access to water, temperature….etc.) and select the vegetables that can thrive in your garden.

 As far as what you can use to erect your vertical planter, there is really no limit!
-Check out these amazing outdoor vertical vegetable garden ideas you can use as inspiration to make your own perfect vertical garden area at home.
+Check out these amazing outdoor vertical gardening ideas you can use as inspiration to make your own perfect vertical garden planter at home.

 Don’t forget to pin your favorite ideas to come back to later.

 Rachel has a great idea for creating a vertical garden in her yard.
-She used an old pallet and empty paint buckets to make a simple vertical garden for her yard.
+She used an old pallet and empty paint buckets to make a simple and cheap vertical garden for her yard.

 Place this vertical garden in a location that gets at least 6 hours of sunlight and grow your favorite herbs like basil, thyme, oregano, and mint.
 Learn more about this project at A Beautiful Mess.

 2. DIY Galvanized Wire & Buckets Vertical Garden

 This is a really cool idea from Heathered Nest.
-Dave and Heather built a vertical garden to create a living screen on the edge of their porch.
+Dave and Heather built a diy hanging garden to create a living screen on the edge of their porch.

 I love that their idea is totally customizable to fit your space.
 Make sure you drill a hole or two in the bottom of your bucket for drainage, and plant in your favorite flowers, herbs, even strawberries.